CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-If you use your own encryption keys instead, you can import the encrypted data.

-## Upload of specific scripts from GitHub

-If you need to import specific scrips for GitHub or other trusted repositories, you need to:
+!!! note **Upload of specific scripts from GitHub** For security reasons, your private work space in SD Desktop is **completely isolated from the Internet**.
+If you need to import specicifc scripts fro example from GitHub ot other trusted repositories, you need to use the same procedure described before for sensitive data:

-    Download the script from the internet to SD Connect in a specific bucket

-    Import the script/ files or other non-sensitive data to SD Desktop

-## Active session/ VM disconnection / Kill session
+* dowload your scripts  from GitHub and save them in a specific conatiner in SD Desktop

+* access SD Desktop and use the SD Connect Dowloader to make a copy of the scripts

+## Step 4: Logging out; Killing connection; Deleting your work envuroment

 If you turn off the computing environment………..